goblindegook/littlefoot/README.md

 Running the function will return an object that can be stored and used to manipulate the footnote buttons/content.
 The following methods are available in this return object:

-### `dismiss([footnoteSelector[, timeout]])`
+### `dismiss([footnoteId[, timeout]])`

-This function will close any footnote popovers matching the (string) selector provided for footnotes. `timeout` specifies the amount of time after the footnote's active class is removed before the element itself is removed.
+This function will close the popover matching the footnote ID.
+If omitted, all popovers are dismissed. `timeout` specifies the amount of time after the footnote's active class is removed before the element itself is removed.
 If excluded, `timeout` will default to the `dismissDelay` option.

-### `activate(buttonSelector)`
+### `activate(footnoteId)`

-This will activate the footnote button (and its associated popover) matching the (string) selector provided for button.
-If the option to allow multiple footnotes is false, only the first matching footnote will be activated.
+This will activate the footnote button (and its associated popover) matching the footnote ID.

 ### `getSetting(key)`